palisadoes/pattoo-agents/docs/installation.rst

       $ sudo pip3 install -r pip_requirements.txt

 #.
 Populate the mandatory sections of the :doc:`configuration`
 #.
-Follow the configuration steps for each daemon as explained in the `README.rst <README.rst>`_ file.
+Follow the configuration steps for each daemon as explained in the :doc:`agent`.

 Configuring Agents as systemd Daemons
 -------------------------------------